icefields/Power-Ampache-2/README.md

 <br>Italian
 <br>Japanese
 <br>Russian
+<br>Chinese
 <br><br>
-Non-English translations are usually not complete, since I keep adding new features all the time.
+Non-English translations might be incomplete, since I keep adding new features all the time.
 <br>
 In the future I will automate translation contributions, right now you have the following options.<br>
 - If you're an Android developer just create the resource directories and files and open a PR (`strings.xml` is where translatable strings are located).